 - Font size: 10-12 pt for body texts, 14-16 pt for headings, and 28-35 pt for your name.

 A profile picture used to be shared in CVs, but nowadays, it is advised to remove the profile from the CV because it can act as an irrelevant factor in your employment or cause bias and discrimination due to age, race, and appearance.
-Additionally, there is no need to include references in your CV unless asked for in the job description.
-Save the space for other sections of the CV.

 Typos, spelling, and grammatical mistakes are bad in any CV, but in a tutor’s CV, it is mortifying.
 So, make sure to proofread your resume before you send it.
 You can also ask someone else to give it a look or use proofreading tools such as Grammarly to make sure there are no mistakes.

-As you finish and revise the CV, you end up with several files which are either dated, numbered or labeled to tell you which is which.
+As you finish and revise the CV, you end up with several files that are either dated, numbered, or labelled to tell you which is which.
 Remember to remove these version numbers from the file name before you send the CV.
 MajidZare_CV is a good example of the CV file name.
-Moreover, your CV file may get distorted when the hiring manager opens it on their computer.
-To prevent that from happening, convert the file into .pdf format.

 - What makes a good tutor?Subject expertise and experience, approachable and friendly, focused and devoted, flexible and understanding are some of the qualities that make a good tutor.
 For the complete list, click on "What makes a good tutor?"